-Consider the challenges a blended family might pose for your child — and what you can do ease stress and promote bonds as you build a new life together.
+Consider the challenges a blended family might pose for your child — and what you can do to ease stress and promote bonds as you build a new life together.

 Acknowledge and mourn losses

-Your child might be dealing with anguish over a divorce or the death of a parent — or perhaps your child stills harbors hope that you and your ex-spouse will reunite.
+Your child might be dealing with anguish over a divorce or the death of a parent — or perhaps your child still harbors hope that you and your ex-spouse will reunite.
 Your child might also worry that the new marriage and family situation won't last.

 Listen to your child's fears and concerns, and allow your child to heal at his or her own pace.
 Don't expect your child's feelings to resolve quickly or at any specific moment — such as at your wedding or on moving day.

 Nurture existing family relationships

 A child entering a newly blended family might feel torn between the parent with whom he or she primarily lives and the other parent.
 Remarriage also can cause a parent to spend less time with a child, resulting in feelings of abandonment or competition.

 To reassure your child and prevent him or her from feeling overwhelmed by change, spend time nurturing family relationships that existed before the creation of your stepfamily.
 For example, plan special activities or outings that involve only you and your child.

 Also, be careful not to make negative comments about the other parent — regardless of your feelings for him or her.

 It can take years for a new stepfamily to adjust to living together.
 Your child doesn't have a shared family history with his or her new stepparent or stepsiblings, and they may have different beliefs and ways of doing things.
 A child also might feel that liking a new stepparent makes him or her disloyal to another parent.